RoyaleAPI/cr-api-docs/docs/README.md

 Welcome to RoyaleAPI, the unofficial public API for Clash Royale!
 You can use our API to access Clash Royale API endpoints, which provides real-time information about players, clans, clan wars, tournaments and more.

-You can see implementations of this API in [Showcase](/showcase) by third-party developers and on our web site: https://royaleapi.com
+You can see implementations of this API in [Showcase]/showcase) by third-party developers and on our web site: https://royaleapi.com

-[Wrappers](/wrappers) in multiple languages are also available.
+[Wrappers]/wrappers) in multiple languages are also available.

 If you are new to development using REST APIs, we recommend that you try out [Postman](https://www.getpostman.com/), which provides many useful tools for your daily development needs.

-If you find this API useful, please consider [donating](/donate) so we can continue to provide this service free of charge to everyone.
+If you find this API useful, please consider [donating]/donate) so we can continue to provide this service free of charge to everyone.

 !> We are currently in alpha pre-release.
 The JSON structure may change over time.
 Please follow our [Twitter @RoyaleAPI](https://twitter.com/RoyaleAPI) or join our [Discord](https://discord.me/RoyaleAPI) server for important updates.

 ## Documentation

+!> The popular and tournament related endpoints are currently not implemented and will return a 501 Not Implemented error.

 - Getting Started
     - [Introduction](/)